At IU, what is Get Connected, and how do I use it?

 Because Get Connected is designed to register all of your computer's network adapters at the same time, you will generally only need to complete Get Connected once each year.

 Note: You may be required to complete Get Connected again if your computer loses its network registration as a result of a scheduled network registration purge or if your computer is found to be compromised by malicious users or software.

-You can complete Get Connected in less than 10 minutes if your computer already meets baseline IU security and network connectivity standards.
+You can complete Get Connected in under ten minutes if your computer already meets baseline IU security and network connectivity standards.
 The Get Connected process can take substantially longer, however, if your computer does not meet these standards.

 Note: If you use Windows, running Get Connected in off-campus mode before you arrive on campus can significantly reduce the time required to complete the Get Connected process; see below.

-Windows computers must be running Windows 8, 7, Vista, or XP, and must meet the following standards in order to complete the Get Connected process:
+To complete the Get Connected process, Windows computers must be running Windows 8.x, 7, or Vista, and must meet the following standards:

 - An administrator password must be set.

 - Active, up-to-date antivirus software must be installed.

 - Active, up-to-date antispyware software must be installed (Windows Vista and higher).

 - For Windows 7 and Vista, the latest Windows service pack must be installed.